Virtual Archaeologist in the Classroom

 Fee

-The program is free to all groups of ten or more at schools nationwide through May 2, 2024.
+The first program is free to groups of ten–fifty participants at schools nationwide through May 1, 2026.
+Additional programs for each school or teacher will cost $25 per session.
 You will be asked to complete a brief online evaluation after your program.

 Scout troops, after-school programs, camps, and extracurricular learning pods may book a program for a $25 fee for 10–50 youths.
 Payment in full is required one week before the program.